erhora/data201_final_project/README.md

 ## final_notebook
 This is the final draft of our Jupyter Notebook used to generate the models described in the presentation.

+## final_notebook_plots
+This directory has all the saved plots for the final_notebook.